codewithprashantgupta/CaptchaGenerator/README.md

 4. The generated captcha will be displayed in the GUI window.
 5. The image will be saved in the "Outputs" folder in the same directory.

-## Contributing
+## Contributions

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+###Ishaan - Generated the UI for CAPTCHA crandomizer.
+YOu can change fonts and background in a systematic manner.
+Code was generated using github repositories and chatgpt 3.5

 ## License
 This project is licensed under the MIT License.